dojo/framework/docs/V4-Migration-Guide.md

 }
 ```

-We feel the using a standard widget with a render property provides the end user more flexibility to meet all an applications needs!
+We feel the using a standard widget with a render property provides the end user more flexibility to meet all an application's needs!

 ### [Static Routing Configuration](https://github.com/dojo/framework/pull/98)